bergerch/opti-aware/README.md

 git pull mercury main
 ```

-Now you should have the the most recent changes.
+Now you should have the most recent changes.
 Next step is to build the software.

 ## Step 2: Install Dependencies